-The Shack radio is a Kenwood TS-590SG with an 80m Doublet – Sometimes I use a 40m/30m 1/4-wave vertical which is great for picking-up local electrical QRM and the occasional bit of DX.
-On 6m, there’s a 3ele yagi for seasonal Sporadic’E and for QSOs with the local riff-raff on 2m/70cm, a V-2000 colinear.
+The Shack radio is a Kenwood TS-590SG with an 80m Doublet – Sometimes I use a 40m/30m 1/4-wave vertical which is home-brew from telescoping sections of ali tube.
+On 6m, there’s a 3ele LFA yagi for seasonal Sporadic’E. For QSOs with the local riff-raff on 2m/70cm, there’s a V-2000 colinear on the roof.

 On HF, I tend to use CW and datamodes such as JT/PSK/RTTY.
-When operating CW, I’ll usually call at 16-18wpm, which is my comfort-zone for a typical QSO and makes it more of an enjoyable conversation as opposed to a translation exercise – I am happy to QRS when asked, so don’t be shy.
+When operating CW, I’ll usually call at 16-18wpm, which is my comfort-zone for a QSO but am happy to QRS when asked, so don’t be shy.

 My logging solutions are home-brew: PZTLog for desktop logging and tabLog for /P. PZTLog gives me logging, DXCC stats, DX Cluster, PSK/RTTY datamodes plus a contesting interface that handles exchanges/macros.
 Both are FREE and available for you to download and use.

 - 80m Cobra Doublet – a new page, and my current HF aerial (updated!)